 RECOMMENDED LENGTH OF STAY

 The minimum suggested stay is three nights.
-Four nights is ideal which will allow guests to explore much of the surrounding rainforest & beaches on excursions but still provide for some down time at the property.
-Relaxing on your hammock with a good book, with views of Golfo Duclce while also being completely surrounded by the rainforest is one of the pleasures of a stay here.
+Four or five nights are ideal to allow guests to explore much of the surrounding rainforest & beaches on excursions but still provide for some down time at the property.
+Relaxing in your hammock and gazing out over the turquoise waters of Golfo Dulce while also being completely surrounded by the sounds and colors of the rainforest canopy is one of the pleasures of a stay here.

 UNIQUE SELLING POINTS